-Here the young Lord took his leave of us, and went up the Elbe in order to go to the Court of Vienna, where he resolv'd to seek Protection, and where he could correspond with those of his Father's Friends who were left alive: He did not part without all the Testimonies he could give me of Gratitude for the Service I had done him, and his Sense of my Kindness to the Prince his Father.
+Here the young lord took his leave of us, and went up the Elbe, in order to go to the court of Vienna, where he resolved to seek protection, and could correspond with those of his father's friends who were left alive.
+He did not part without testimonies of gratitude for the service I had done him, and for my kindness to the prince, his father.